 Our partner network revenues are primarily generated using third-party distribution networks to deliver the advertisers' listings.
-The distribution network includes search engines, shopping engines, directories, destination sites, third-party Internet domains or Web sites, other targeted Web-based content, mobile and offline sources.
+The distribution network includes mobile and online search engine applications, directories, destination sites, shopping engines, third-party Internet domains or websites, other targeted Web-based content and offline sources.
 We generate revenue upon delivery of qualified and reported phone calls or click-throughs to our advertisers or to advertising services providers' listings.
-We pay a revenue share to the distribution partners to access their online, mobile, offline or other user traffic.
-Other revenues include our call provisioning and call tracking services, campaign management services, natural search optimization services and outsourced search marketing platforms.
-Our publishing network revenues are generated from our portfolio of owned Web sites which are monetized with pay-per-click listings that are relevant to the Web sites, as well as other forms of advertising, including call-based advertising units, banner advertising and sponsorships.
-When an online user navigates to one of our Web sites and clicks on a particular listing or completes the specified action, we receive a fee.
+We pay a revenue share to the distribution partners to access their mobile, online, offline or other user traffic.
+Other revenues include our call provisioning and call tracking services, presence management services, campaign management services, natural search optimization services and outsourced search marketing platforms.
+Our publishing network revenues are generated from our portfolio of owned websites which are monetized with pay-for-call or pay-per-click listings that are relevant to the websites, as well as other forms of advertising, including banner advertising and sponsorships.
+When an online user navigates to one of our websites and calls or clicks on a particular listing or completes the specified action, we receive a fee.

-Revenue increased 9% from \$22.2 million for the three months ended September 30, 2009 to \$24.2 million in the same period in 2010.
-The partner and other revenues increased \$2.1 million and were affected primarily by increased revenues of \$5.3 million from our call advertising services which in part was driven by adding more than 10,000 national and small and medium-sized business accounts to our platform across our small and medium-sized business marketing and call advertising services.
-This increase was offset by a decrease in revenue from AT&T from pricing reductions and incentives as part of an extension of our arrangement with AT&T, along with a \$1.3 million decrease in revenue from our pay-per-click services, and a \$1.5 million decrease in revenue generated from our feed management services.
-Effective December 31, 2009 Yahoo! discontinued its feed management service relationship with us as a result of its recently announced partnership with Microsoft.
-Accordingly, we discontinued our feed management service offering as of that date.
+Revenue increased 21% from \$24.0 million for the three months ended March 31, 2010 to \$29.1 million in the same period in 2011.
+The partner and other revenues increased \$6.8 million and were affected primarily by increased revenues of \$7.7 million from our call advertising services and small business marketing products which was driven by adding more than 10,000 national and small business accounts across our call advertising services and small business marketing product platforms.
+This increase was offset by a \$914,000 decrease in revenue from our pay-per-click services.

-Under our primary arrangement with AT&T, we generate revenues from our small and medium-sized businesses marketing products to sell search marketing packages and/or call advertising packages through their existing sales channels, which are then fulfilled by us across our distribution network.
+Under our primary arrangement with AT&T, we generate revenues from our small business marketing products to sell call advertising and /or search marketing packages through their existing sales channels, which are then fulfilled by us across our distribution network.
 We are paid account fees and also agency fees for our products in the form of a percentage of the cost of every call or click delivered to their advertisers.
-In the second quarter of 2010, we signed an extension of our arrangement with AT&T through June 30, 2015 that includes certain exclusivity provisions for new advertiser accounts and contemplates the migration of several thousand existing advertiser accounts over the following six to nine months.
-As part of the arrangement, we provided pricing reductions including significant near term pricing incentives.
-These incentives in comparison to the prior arrangement pricing could generate an estimated \$8 million in savings for AT&T during 2010 and accordingly, we experienced a decrease in revenues but to a lesser extent in the third quarter relative to the second.
-We expect revenues from our arrangement with AT&T to scale back upwards further in the fourth quarter of 2010.
+In the second quarter of 2010, we signed an extension of our arrangement with AT&T through June 30, 2015 that includes certain exclusivity provisions for new advertiser accounts and contemplated the migration of several thousand existing advertiser accounts.
+As part of the arrangement, we provided pricing reductions including significant 2010 pricing incentives.
+We expect revenues from our arrangement with AT&T to scale upwards in 2011 with the addition of new advertiser accounts.
+AT&T accounted for 30% and 31% of total revenues during the three months ended March 31, 2010 and 2011, respectively.